Become a Chesapeake Conservation and Climate

 Corps Member

-The Chesapeake Conservation and Climate Corps places young adults (ages 18-25) with nonprofit organizations or government agencies for a full-time, one-year term of paid service in the environmental field.
+The Chesapeake Conservation and Climate Corps places young adults (ages 18-25) with nonprofit organizations or government agencies for a full-time, one-year term of stipend-supported service in the environmental field.
 The Corps provides young professionals with experience, leadership and professional development training, mentorship, and a support network with other young environmentalists.
 Positions offered by host organizations are in the fields of environmental restoration, community engagement, environmental education, climate change, sustainable agriculture, energy conservation, and forestry.

-For the 15th year of the Corps Program, the Chesapeake Bay Trust anticipates placing approximately 50 Corps Members for a full-time, stipend-support year of service ($31,200) from August 14, 2024 to August 13, 2025.
+For the 16th year of the Corps Program, the Chesapeake Bay Trust anticipates placing approximately 50 Corps Members for a full-time, stipend-support year of service ($33,280) from August 19, 2025 to August 18, 2026.

 Who can apply?

-1. Corps Members will be ages 18 to 25 at the start of the program.
+- Corps Members will be ages 18 to 25 at the start of the program.

-2. Corps Members are a citizen of the United States, a permanent resident alien, or have documentation confirming permission to work in the U.S. during the year-long term of service.
+- Corps Members are a citizen of the United States, a permanent resident alien, or have documentation confirming permission to work in the U.S. during the year-long term of service.

 What are a Corps Member's Responsibilities?

-1. The Corps Member is expected to work with their Host Organization and the Trust to structure and adhere to a work plan based on a 40-hour per week Corps Member schedule for the one-year term of service.
+- The Corps Member is expected to work with their Host Organization and the Trust to structure and adhere to a work plan based on a 40-hour per week Corps Member schedule for the one-year term of service.

-3. The Corps Member will select and complete a capstone project with the support of their Host Organization by the end of the service year.
+- The Corps Member will select and complete a capstone project with the support of their Host Organization by the end of the service year.

-4. The Corps Member must complete at least four, ideally six to ten, peer-to-peer site visit days visiting fellow Corps Members and participating in activities at other Host Organizations throughout the service year.
+- The Corps Member must complete at least four, ideally six to ten, peer-to-peer site visit days visiting fellow Corps Members and participating in activities at other Host Organizations throughout the service year.

 Who are the Potential Host Organizations?